voltagevalkyrie/tourism-website-/README.md

 ## Contributing

 We welcome contributions from the community.
-To contribute to ExploreWorld, follow these steps:
+To contribute to Friendly tourism, follow these steps:

 1. Fork the repository.